 The WinPhone[®] device is now connected to PCM via Bluetooth[®].
 The connection will be established automatically whenever the vehicle is started.
+Please allow a moment for the phone book to transfer (this can take up several minutes).

 Useful information on pairing